Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

             // When using OSM as Callum mods, an OSL tapped before must be reset. if (is_oneshot_mod_on_steroids(keycode)) { return false; }
 #               endif  // OSM_SHOULD_LEAVE_OSL_LAYER
-            // Standard behaviour, like any mod key after an OSL return true;
+            // Standard behavior, like any mod key after an OSL return true;
         } else {
             // one-shot is OSM on steroids